FarronF/limerick-council-meetings/meetings/2023/10/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th September 2023.md

 Cathoairleach of any declaration of interest in any item due for discussion at the Meeting.
 In

-replying, Councillor Collins disclosed an interest in one of the Disposals outlined below.--- 2
+replying, Councillor Collins disclosed an interest in one of the Disposals outlined below.
+---
+2

 3**.**